A research trial for parents of children recently diagnosed with autism spectrum disorder

-The REACH-ASD Trial is a randomised controlled trial of the clinical and cost effectiveness of a new group-based programme for parents of children recently diagnosed with Autism Spectrum Disorder (ASD).
-The programme, called EMPOWER-ASD, aims to address the important needs of parents in the period following their child’s ASD diagnosis.
+The REACH-ASD Trial is a trial looking at how effective a new group-based programme for parents of children recently diagnosed with Autism Spectrum Disorder (ASD) is.
+The programme, called EMPOWER-Autism, aims to help parents in the period following their child’s ASD diagnosis.

 - evidence-based information about ASD and the experiences of being autistic

-- understanding about the effects of autism on communication, understanding, sensory experiences, emotional regulation, and behaviour and commonly-used strategies to support these areas of development
+- understanding the effects of autism on communication, sensory experiences, emotional regulation, and behaviour

-- understanding and advice on navigating the education system and other support systems
+- information to help understand the education system and other support systems

 - time and space for parents to gently reflect upon their feelings about their child’s diagnosis and their experience of being a parent